 Acebeam K75 batteries and charging

 Acebeam added 4* 18650 High Amp batteries to the set.
 Especially with these kinds of lights, you want to have max power, and Acebeam provided good batteries looks like.
 The K75 doesn’t have a built-in charger, so you need to charge them in a dedicated Lithium-Ion charger.
 If you own multiple flashlights, you surely have a 18650 charger.

-Warning: You can't use flat top, unprotected batteries!
-They won't fit.
+Warning: You can’t use flat top, unprotected batteries!
+They are too short, and won’t fit.

 - Lowest: 0.02A

 All output numbers are relative to my home-made Integrating Sphere and was set up with an Extech HD450 Lux Meter for measurements.
 For bright flashlights (above 5000 lumens) I am adding a Kenko PRO1D ND-16 filter.
 The base measurement is done with a Convoy S2+ that is tested at 137 lumens.